-This year will be the 10th October where we’ll write on one topic for 31 Days.
+This year will be the 10th – and final – October where we’ll write on one topic for 31 Days.
 I’d love for you to join me and a community of writers and pick a topic of your choice to write about.
 Come link up on October 1st.

 In preparation for 31 Days I thought I’d share some of my best tips, all of which I learned the hard way.

-1. You don’t have to have the words “31 days” in your actual title or button.
+1. You don’t have to have the words “31 days” in your actual title.

 Some titles have included Home.
 On Purpose or Lovely Limitations.
-I do refer to it as a 31 day series and categorize it that way on my blog but it just takes up precious space on my button so I leave it off.
+I do refer to it as a 31 day series and categorize it that way on my blog but if you’re creating a series of images and it takes up too much room, you can leave it off.